nkarasiak/MuseoToolBox/docs/source/auto_examples/crossValidation/RandomSampling50.rst

 .. note::
-   The first one is made with polygon id only.
+   The first one is made with polygon only.
-   When learning/predicting, all pixels will be taken in account
+   When learning/predicting, all pixels will be taken in account TO generate a full X and y labels, extract samples from ROI

 .. code-block:: python

-    from MuseoToolBox import rasterTools
-    X,Y = rasterTools.getSamplesFromROI(raster,vector,field)
+    X,y=rasterTools.getSamplesFromROI(raster,vector,field)

-    for tr,vl in RS50.split(X,Y):
+    for tr,vl in RS50.split(X,y):
         print(tr.shape,vl.shape)